FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 }

 ```
-Now it's time to structure our application, thanks to MDL, Material Design Lite, we can easily do that by using their css classes.
+Now it's time to structure our application, thanks to MDL, Material Design Lite, we can easily make it done by using their css classes.
 Open *client.jsx* and override the render method.

 ```javascript
 //client.jsx